 Uninsured and underinsured property damage coverage

-Comprehensive coverage is also sometimes referred to as "Other Than Collision" or OTC.
+Comprehensive coverage is also sometimes referred to as "other than collision" or OTC.
 Comprehensive covers your vehicle in the event of fire, theft, vandalism, hail storm damage or any natural causes minus the deductible you agreed upon when purchasing your insurance.
 It is also what you would place a claim through for glass breakage or if you run into an animal such as a deer on the roadway.

 Collision coverage would cover most other physical damage to your vehicle.
 Collision covers damage to your car when your car hits, or is hit by, another vehicle, or other object.
-Pays to fix your vehicle less the deductible you choose.
+It pays to fix your vehicle less the deductible you choose.
 To keep your premiums low, select as large a deductible as you feel comfortable paying out of pocket.
 For older cars, consider dropping this coverage, since coverage is normally limited to the cash value of your car.

 Personal injury protection and medical payments coverage

 Beyond these basic insurance coverages there are many others you have the option of adding to your policy to protect you in various ways.
 A couple of ones that are available to help you pay medical expenses include: